RIPE-NCC/ripe-database-documentation/docs/15.Reference-Manual/01-Reference-Manual.md

 ####  1.2.12 organisation

 The **organisation** object provides information about an organisation entity that has registered a network resource in the RIPE Database.
-This entity may be a company, non profit group or individual. <font color="green">It was introduced as a means to link together all the human and Internet resources related to one organisation.</font>
+This entity may be a company, non profit group or individual.
+It was introduced as a means to link together all the human and Internet resources related to one organisation.

 * "organisation:" specifies the ID of the **organisation** object.
 This is set by the database software.
 It is only used as a reference label.
 When creating an organisation this should be set to "AUTO-n &lt;optional letter Combination&gt;", where n is any number.
 * "org-name:" attribute defines the name of the organisation.